-In 2012, the Town experienced a less than 1% increase in taxable assessed value and a 2.0% increase in 2013.
-However, the 2013 taxable assessed values are still below the 2009 taxable assessed valuation causing financial stress to the Town.
+In 2013, the Town experienced a less than 1% increase in taxable assessed value and a 2.0% increase in 2014.
+However, the 2014 taxable assessed values are still below the 2009 taxable assessed valuation causing financial stress to the Town.

 The Town has made it a policy to establish reserve funds to offset unanticipated expenditures and ensure that a funding source exists in the event of a setback in the continuation of recently positive economic conditions.
-The General Fund has an unassigned fund balance equal to 38.2% of the 2013 General Fund operating budget.
+The General Fund has an unassigned fund balance equal to 39.4% of the final 2014 General Fund operating budget.

 On a long-term financial perspective, the Town has identified all capital asset and infrastructure projects under a five-year capital improvement plan (CIP).
 This five-year CIP serves as a quick reference for a project timeline and identifies current and future funding requirements.
-Accordingly, nine projects have been fully or partially funded during the fiscal year 2014 budget process.
+Accordingly, eleven projects have been fully or partially funded during the fiscal year 2015 budget process.